Throughput and Delay Scaling in Supportive Two-Tier Networks: Introduction

 \section{Introduction}

 The explosive growth of large-scale wireless applications motivates people to study the fundamental limits over wireless networks.
 Consider a randomly distributed wireless network with density $n$ over a unit area, where the nodes are randomly grouped into one-to-one source-destination (S-D) pairs.
 Initiated by the seminal work in~\cite{Gupta:Capacity}, the throughput scaling laws for such a network have been studied extensively in the literature~\cite{Francheschetti:Closing}-\cite{Matthias:Mobility}.
-For static networks, it is shown~\cite{Gupta:Capacity} that the traditional multi-hop transmission strategy can achieve a throughput scaling of $\Theta\left(1/\sqrt{n\log n}\right)$\footnote{We use the following notations throughout this paper: i) $f(n)=O(g(n))$ means that there exists a constant $c$ and integer $N$ such that $f(n)<cg(n)$ for $n>N$; ii) $f(n)=\Omega(g(n))$ means that $g(n)=O(f(n))$; iii) $f(n)=\Theta(g(n))$ means that $f(n)=O(g(n))$ and $g(n)=O(f(n))$; iv) $f(n)=o(g(n))$ means that $f(n)/g(n)\rightarrow 0$ as $n\rightarrow\infty$.} per S-D pair.
+For static networks, it is shown in~\cite{Gupta:Capacity} that the traditional multi-hop transmission strategy can achieve a throughput scaling of $\Theta\left(1/\sqrt{n\log n}\right)$\footnote{We use the following notations throughout this paper: i) $f(n)=O(g(n))$ means that there exists a constant $c$ and integer $N$ such that $f(n)<cg(n)$ for $n>N$; ii) $f(n)=\Omega(g(n))$ means that $g(n)=O(f(n))$; iii) $f(n)=\Theta(g(n))$ means that $f(n)=O(g(n))$ and $g(n)=O(f(n))$; iv) $f(n)=o(g(n))$ means that $f(n)/g(n)\rightarrow 0$ as $n\rightarrow\infty$; v) $f(n)=w(g(n))$ means that $g(n)=o(f(n))$.} per S-D pair.
 Such a throughput scaling can be improved when the nodes are able to move.
-It is shown in~\cite{Michael:Capacity}~\cite{Gamal:Optimal} that a per-node throughput scaling of $\Theta(1)$ is achievable in mobile networks by exploring two-hop transmission schemes.
-Unfortunately, the throughput improvement in mobile networks incurs a large packet delay~\cite{Michael:Capacity}~\cite{Gamal:Optimal}, which is another important performance metric in wireless networks.
+It is shown in~\cite{Matthias:Mobility}-\cite{Gamal:Optimal} that a per-node throughput scaling of $\Theta(1)$ is achievable in mobile networks by exploring a special two-hop transmission scheme.
+Unfortunately, the throughput improvement in mobile networks incurs a large packet delay~\cite{Michael:Capacity},~\cite{Gamal:Optimal}, which is another important performance metric in wireless networks.
 In particular, it is shown in~\cite{Michael:Capacity} that the constant per-node throughput is achieved at the cost of a delay scaling of $\Theta(n)$.
-The delay-throughput tradeoffs for static and mobile networks have been investigated in~\cite{Michael:Capacity}-\cite{Nikhil:Capacity}.
-Specifically, for static networks, it is shown in~\cite{Gamal:Optimal} that the optimal delay-throughput tradeoff is given by $D(n)=\Theta(n\lambda(n))$ for $\lambda(n)=O\left(1/\sqrt{n\log n}\right)$, where $D(n)$ and $\lambda(n)$ are the delay and throughput per S-D pair, respectively.
+The delay-throughput tradeoffs for static and mobile networks have also been investigated in~\cite{Gamal:Optimal}-\cite{Ozgur:Throughput}.
+Specifically, it is shown in~\cite{Gamal:Optimal} that for the static network, the optimal delay-throughput tradeoff is given by $D(n)=\Theta(n\lambda(n))$ for $\lambda(n)=O\left(1/\sqrt{n\log n}\right)$, where $D(n)$ and $\lambda(n)$ are the delay and throughput per S-D pair, respectively; for the mobile network, in which nodes move according to a random walk (RW) model with a fixed step size $S=1/n$, a throughput of $\Theta(1)$ is achievable with the delay scaling as $\Theta(n\log n)$.
+In~\cite{Ying: Optimal}, the optimal delay-throughput tradeoffs under the RW node mobility model with an arbitrary step size $S$ is studied, where it is shown that the maximum throughput is $\Theta\left(\sqrt{D/n}\right)$ with $S=o(1)$ and $D=w(|\log S|/S^2)$.